STARTER GUIDE

 In the Getting Started tab's email configuration section:

-3. Toggle which event types you want to receive alerts for
+3. Toggle whether you want to receive alerts, other than security alerts.

 Important: the contents of alert emails pass through our infrastructure on the way to your inbox.
 The contents of your backups themselves never leave your computer.
 The full disclosure is in the Privacy Policy.
 If your business has compliance requirements that prohibit alert metadata from passing through a third-party relay, leave email alerts disabled.